teeekay/CarND-Advanced-Lane-Lines/Assignment4.TonyKnight.md

 #### 2. Image Thresholding

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
-Here's an example of my output for this step.
+I used a combination of color and gradient thresholds to generate binary images to locate the lane lines.
+Here's an example of outputs for this step.

 ---